steadyshan/js-frameworks/Angular_lte_4/v-museum/README.md

 #Log and Targets
 May 30 2021
-1 Code and looks cleanup. remove stray messages on UI. styling 2 Code error - use local storage to store menus DONE 3.Use parameters from routing (see Mosh lectures)
-3 Automatic read of images from folder - no hard code (later, since there will be write up)
+1 Code and looks cleanup. remove stray messages on UI. styling WIP 2 Code error - use local storage to store menus **DONE** 3.Use parameters from routing (see Mosh lectures) WIP.
+Implementation ongoing 3 --Automatic read of images from folder - no hard code (later, since there will be write up) -- Not feasible

 * Mock service for menus and for users
 * Role Based Menus